debt free life guide

 Negotiate lower rates

 Did you know that you can actually negotiate your interest rates and fees?
-Everyone can do this, whether you are hundreds or hundreds thousands in debt.
+Everyone can do this, whether you are hundreds or hundreds of thousands in debt.
 Try these few tips to help negotiate your rates.

 • Start with the card you have had the longest